 Launching any new ministry area can be overwhelming.
 But, if you’re not careful, you can create a mess before you know it.
-In our hurry to launch things as leaders, we can sometimes rush through the early phase of giving through to to vision and structure that will enable to ministry area to flourish.
+In our hurry to launch things as leaders, we can sometimes rush through the early phase of giving through to vision and structure that will enable to ministry area to flourish.

-In fact, there are plenty of leaders who get get the ball rolling on a ministry area without giving intention at the beginning and then, yikes.
+In fact, there are plenty of leaders who get the ball rolling on a ministry area without giving intention at the beginning and then, yikes.
 There ends up being a mess that they, or someone else, has to try to reign in down the road.